Content on this page was generated by AI and has not been manually reviewed.

 Surfshark edgerouter setup guide for EdgeRouter: configure Surfshark on OpenVPN and WireGuard, optimize performance, and troubleshoot

 Yes, you can run Surfshark on EdgeRouter devices.
 In this guide, I’ll show you how to get Surfshark working on EdgeRouter EdgeOS, compare OpenVPN and WireGuard options, and give you practical steps to maximize privacy and speed on your home network.
 Below is a quick summary of what you’ll learn, plus a practical format you can follow as you watch a video or read through the post.
+Setup vpn on edgerouter x guide: how to configure a VPN on EdgeRouter X with OpenVPN, IPsec, and WireGuard 2026

 • Quick start: OpenVPN vs WireGuard on EdgeRouter